 There are multiple different sizes available, these are demonstrated with the number of people they sleep with rather than the number of beds (keep this in mind depending on who you’re travelling with).

 There’s no minimum number of people for a lodge, one person could book a small lodge without issues.
 There is however a maximum number of people to a lodge and that’s eight.

 The lodges come with either a family bathroom, ensuite or both depending on the size and number of people the lodge is designed to sleep.

 As there’s often only two of us travelling we opt to stay in a 1 bedroom Woodland Lodge.
-You’ll naturally find that the less bedrooms, or the less people designed to stay in the accommodation the cheaper it is so there’s never really a reason for us to increase the amount of space.
+You’ll naturally find that the fewer bedrooms, or the fewer people designed to stay in the accommodation the cheaper it is so there’s never really a reason for us to increase the amount of space.

 Instead, we’d opt to spend our money on upgrades within the lodge (more on that later).

 Regardless of the size of the lodge you choose, all lodges will come with a fully fitted kitchen.
 A kitchen at Center Parcs includes;

 The first upgrade in luxury from the basics of a Woodland Lodge at Center Parcs is the Executive Lodge.

 An Executive Lodge costs approximately 20% more than the same sized standard Woodland Lodge as it comes with some additional extras and has some finer finishings.